fnaumenko/bioStat/README.md

 The maximum value of the extension is limited by `--e|--ext-len` option.<br>
 This option is topical for *ordinary* bed files only.<br>
 Range: 0-500<br>
-Default: 0 (no step calculation)

 `-C|--pr-cc <LOC,TOT>`<br>
 print coefficients, in any order: `LOC` - for each chromosome individually, `TOT` - total.<br>
-If only one chromosome is specified, the total coefficient is not printed as an identical.<br>
 Default: `LOC`.

 `-B|--bin-width <float>`<br>